gschmutz/stream-processing-workshop/07-stream-processing-using-ksql/README.md

    http://ksql-server-1:8088
 ```

 We can use the show command to show topics as well as streams and tables.
-We have not yet created streams and tables, therefore we won't see anythsing.
+We have not yet created streams and tables, therefore we won't see anything.

 ```
 show topics;